 There’s nothing more satisfying than a hot drink in a treasured mug beside a crystal, with your favorite scent wafting through the air.
 What makes this ritual even better is using ethically sourced talismans that are good for the environment.

 Sustainability is a mission I’m passionate about.
-Hand-poured in Oakland, CA, Moon Lit candles are 100% all-natural pure soy, made with nothing that shouldn’t be there – no additives, colorants, parabbin or phthalates.
+Originally hand-poured in Oakland, CA and now San Diego, CA, Moon Lit candles are 100% all-natural pure soy, made with nothing that shouldn’t be there – no additives, colorants, paraben or phthalates.

 Shop cruelty-free candles now at moonlitbybritt.com and make your day a little bit brighter!